dwagmuse/md-adapter/README.md

-# uml-adapter
+# md-adapter
-The UML adapter framework for OML
+The MagicDraw adapter framework for OML